 Life is the enmity of eternality and being, Eternality and Being with a capital “E” and “B”.

-The Thinker who trades in these ideas will find it indescribably difficult – if not wholly impossible – to ever, with a clear conscience, promulgate them beyond himself.
+The Thinker who trades in these ideas will find it indescribably difficult – if not wholly impossible – to ever, with a clear conscience, promulgate them much beyond himself.

 Devil walks into bar.
 Orders drink.
 Asks Philosopher sitting next to him: “And what do you do?”